-1. Updating the current State Plan to include DCRSA's 2016 emphasis on how extended supported employment services will be implemented and provided to client consumers with intellectual and developmental disabilities.
+- 1. Updating the current State Plan to include DCRSA's 2016 emphasis on how extended supported employment services will be implemented and provided to client consumers with intellectual and developmental disabilities. - 2.
+Development of the Unified 2017-2020 State Plan due to the U.S. Departments of Education and Labor by March 3, 2016.